 I began this study of a possible ritual landscape, popularly known as ley lines, in 1971 whilst working as a land surveyor and cartographer.
 By 1975 I had become so disillusioned with the standards of published research that I decided to select an area for intensive study in an attempt to determine to my own satisfaction the validity or otherwise of the outwardly preposterous theory that prehistoric man designed his environment, presumably to encompass his religious beliefs.
 Using my knowledge of the topography and archaeology of the Guildford area to advantage I spent countless hours analysing maps, surveying and field walking, computing and writing, and testing ideas and methods in an attempt to establish some working criteria.

 After a time I had accumulated binders of hand-written notes, sketches and computations (this was in the days before home computers) but grew increasingly occupied by the pressures of building my land survey business and raising a young family, and gradually my researches fell by the wayside.
 In September 2012 I became semi-retired and whilst setting up my home office for part-time consultancy work came across all my neglected papers.
-Today the difference between those early years working with drawing film and protractor, log tables and scale rules, is a world away from the amazing capabilities of the modern computer which has enabled me to work with so much more ease and accuracy.
+Today the difference between those early years working with drawing film and a protractor, log tables and scale rules, is a world away from the amazing capabilities of the modern computer which has enabled me to work with so much more ease and accuracy.

 And so the decision to be made was how to present this work in a comprehensive and accurate form to promote discussion and further research.
-Consequently self-publishing in the form of an e-book would not be suitable, but the idea of a blog format became much more appealing.
-I am adding to the work at my own pace, using pages for the main data, and adding stuff on a regular basis using posts.
+Consequently, self-publishing in the form of an e-book would not be suitable, but the idea of a blog format became much more appealing.
+I am adding to the work at my own pace, using Pages for the main data, and adding stuff on a regular basis using Posts.
 This has the attraction of being involved with the readers and gaining from feedback comments.
-Once the posts have been edited and commented on they are moved to an appropriate page.
+Once the Posts have been edited and commented on they are moved to an appropriate Page.